4th of July Ice Cream 3 Ways

 Ice cream: a true American patriot.

-It took me five stores to find dragon fruit and when I sliced it open, it was a vibrant magenta rather than the white I was expecting.
-Sweet surprise in my book and a perfect topping for a layered milkshake.
+It took us five stores to find dragon fruit and when we sliced it open, it was a vibrant magenta rather than the white we expected.
+Sweet surprise in our book and a perfect topping for a layered milkshake.